The Wellness & Rundown Wednesday, June 24

 Why estrogen governs every mucous membrane

-The mucous membranes of your body — the moist tissue linings in your mouth, nose, gut, eyes, ears, and elsewhere — are not passive surfaces.
+The mucous membranes of your body, the moist tissue linings in your mouth, nose, gut, eyes, ears, and elsewhere, aren’t passive surfaces.
 They’re metabolically active tissues that require ongoing hormonal support to maintain their structure, hydration, and barrier function.

-A significant body of research has documented that burning mouth syndrome occurs at substantially higher rates in postmenopausal and perimenopausal women than in any other demographic — at rates some studies put at 10–40 times higher than in premenopausal women.
+A significant body of research has documented that burning mouth syndrome occurs at substantially higher rates in postmenopausal and perimenopausal women than in any other demographic, at rates some studies put at 10 to 40 times higher than in premenopausal women.
 Hormone therapy has been shown to improve symptoms in some women, further supporting the hormonal mechanism.
-This is not a rare or disputed connection; it’s simply not widely communicated at the point of care.
+This is not a rare or disputed connection.
+It’s simply not widely communicated at the point of care.

 What actually helps